namantam1/x86-assembly/README.md

 Every program requires CPU and RAM to run, I'm not saying only these two are required, but for understanding the basics we need to focus on these two.

 Every CPU has some general purpose registers and some special registers, We can think of these registers as memory locations in the CPU.
-For example, the _x86 processor_ has the following general-purpose register:
+For example, the _x86 32-bit processor_ has the general-purpose register such as `%eax`, `%ebx`, `%ecx`, `%edx`, `%edi` and `%esi`

-- `%eax`
-- `%ebx`
-- `%ecx`
-- `%edx`
-- `%edi`
-- `%esi`

-In addition to these general-purpose registers, there are also special-purpose registers, including:
+In addition to these, there are also some special-purpose registers, including:

 - `%ebp`: Base pointer register
 - `%esp`: Stack pointer register
 - `%eip`: Instruction pointer register
 - `%eflags`: status register

-Depending on the CPU architecture, each register can hold either `32-bit` or `64-bit` data.
-Since we can't save all variables in registers as there are a fixed number of registers in the CPU.
+Depending on the CPU architecture, each register can hold either `32-bit` for a *32-bit processor* or `64-bit` for a *64-bit processor* data.
+Since we can't save all variables in registers as there are a fixed number of registers in the CPU, We need to store data somewhere else.

+> **✨Note:** In the incoming sections, We will learn assembly for *32-bit* processor.
+Once you are comfortable with *32-bit* assembly programming you can move to *64-bit* assembly pragramming [here](./x86_64/README.md).

 RAM enters the picture at this point.
 Data can be kept in RAM and pointed to a register using its RAM address.
 As a result, during program execution, data may transfer from RAM to CPU and, following processing, may return to RAM.